Is the Simplified Regime Still Efficient for You?

 • Simplified assumes costs: €12,500 (25%)

 In this case, simplified taxes you as if you kept more profit than you actually did.
+That difference is taxed at your IRS rates — and the impact grows quickly.

 Accounting fees rarely cancel the benefit of organized accounting